Sudin-Rai-18/readme-portfolio/README.md

 ---

-<p align="center">⚡ Always learning.
+<h4 align="center">⚡ Always learning.
 Always building.
 Always growing.
-Mistakes are part of the journey to growth. ⚡</p>
+Mistakes are part of the journey to growth. ⚡</h4>